RapRy/dlPortal/README.md

 ### Download Portal
 > This project is only a proposal that is never been presented that is why it's only hosted locally including the database.
-I built this project using Html5, Sass, and JQuery for the frontend, and PHP, MySql for the backend.
+I built this project using Html5, Sass, and JQuery for the frontend, and PHP, MySql for the backend and it is not fully responsive, only has one layout which is mobile.
 I created a demo video of this project and I also developed a react version, you can check the link for the demo and the react js version below.

 #### Demo and Links